ibexa/documentation-developer/docs/api/field_types_reference/measurementfield.md

 ### Validation

-The Measurement Field Type validates measurement types and units passed within the Value object against a list of the ones that the system supports, which can be found in the `vendor/ibexa/measurement/src/bundle/Resources/config/builtin_units.yaml` file.
+The Measurement Field Type validates measurement types and units passed within the value object against a list of the ones that the system supports, which can be found in the `vendor/ibexa/measurement/src/bundle/Resources/config/builtin_units.yaml` file.

-### Extending the default list of Measurement types and units
+### Modify and add Measurement types and units

 You can extend the default list of Measurement types and units by modifying the existing entries or adding new ones.
-To do this, you modify your YAML configuration, for example, by creating the `config/packages/ibexa_measurement.yaml` file.
+To do this, you modify the YAML configuration, for example, by creating a `config/packages/ibexa_measurement.yaml` file.

 To override an existing designation of the unit of measure by changing the symbol that corresponds to a nautical unit of speed, and to add a rotational speed unit, add the following lines to your YAML configuration: